 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I hope that belief, and I know that the member had stated that he did not believe the fact, and I would like to see trust, and I could give you information and statistics how many patients have gone for medical travel appointments, and lack of rooms, I would like to give or assure the member of the statistics.
-In regard cancelled appointments, we have to work harder with the airlines, the department staff works with the airlines, and also with the hotels.
+I wish to be believed.
+The member said that he didn't believe me, which is disappointing.
+I would like to be believed and I can show the numbers of where the patients are located and how many patients are accommodated at hotels in Rankin Inlet.
+I can show the member the numbers if he wants to see them.

-So, they work very hard to prepare ahead of times, but sometimes, I am sorry, but Mr. Speaker, the lack of hotels is one of the reasons why some patients have to be returned to Winnipeg because there is no room in Rankin Inlet.

-Its very difficult for the patients and we understand that and we feel for them and have been working closely with the private companies, especially the airlines to make sure that we setup the most appropriate one.
+With regard to delays or cancelled appointments, we have departmental staff working with the airlines as well as the hotels.
+They work very hard to prepare ahead of time, but sometimes, and I am sorry, Mr. Speaker, the lack of hotels in Rankin Inlet is one of the reasons why some patients have to return to Winnipeg when there are no rooms available in Rankin Inlet.
+It's very difficult for the patients who are travelling and we understand that and we feel for them.
+We have been working closely with private companies, especially the airlines, to figure out how it can best be addressed.
 Thank you, Mr. Speaker.